The political strength of the far right makes a crucial difference to the way we live.

 So this is powerful.
 How do we use it?

-But we certainly aim to empower the next generation to become better politicians.
+We aim to empower the next generation to become better global citizens and,

 They need to be able to understand and interpret wisely, to analyse with insight.

-Predictions for elections are a cool side effect, their accuracy proves a point.
+For this, predictions for elections are a helpful tool, and their accuracy proves a point.

-The stats help to comprehend how divisive language changes a society.
+Moreover, the stats drastically show them how divisive language changes a society.

-Predictions for elections are a cool side effect, their accuracy proves a point.
+For this, predictions for elections are a helpful tool, and their accuracy proves a point.

-The stats help to comprehend how divisive language changes a society.
+Moreover, the stats drastically show them how divisive language changes a society.

 1.)
-This teaches young people first-hand what language does to the mind.
+This teaches young people first-hand what language does to the mindset.

 In the family, amongst peers.
 And how words translate into action.